-We would like to thank all the speakers, supporters and attendees who participated the 7th Annual Emergency Department Management Conference 2015.
-The program raised discussion around emergency department management systems, featured case studies and showcased innovative models of service delivery from the coal face.
+The 4th Annual Emergency Department Management Conference will be the only event in Australia to look solely at raising discussion around emergency department management systems and showcasing innovative models of service delivery from the coal face.